 The following image shows the axis arrows in action:

-When you highlight an object in the model by clicking on it, the right pane displays the Quick Properties for that particular object.
-In the General Properties group box, you'll see several different boxes for changing the object's position, rotation and size:
+When you highlight an object in the model by clicking on it, the right pane displays the Properties for that particular object.
+In the Visuals panel, you'll see several different boxes for changing the object's position, rotation and size: